We can’t promise a cure, but our priority is your dog’s comfort.

 The real story here, however, is the price model.
 At a full retail price, the 3,000 mg bottle is fairly standard.
 But NuLeaf offers a free “Cabana Club” membership.

-You can sign up for free (using email and personal information) and, optionally, upgrade to an “Elite” status ($30/year).
-Inside the free membership, the price drops drastically, sometimes by more than 75%.
+You can join for free with your email and personal details, or choose to upgrade to “Elite” status for $30 a year.
+Even with the free membership, prices can drop by more than 75%.

 Features